Bovey Tracey: Transport

+The main bus operators in the area are Stagecoach South West and Country Bus (Newton Abbot).
+Key routes link the town with Exeter, Newton Abbot, Moretonhampstead, Tavistock and Ivybridge.

 Notable features

 The town has over a hundred listed buildings.
 The parish church, at the top of the town, is grade I listed.
-It has a tower dating from the 14th century, many 15th-century carvings including three misericords, and a screen described by Arthur Mee as "one of the finest in this county of fine screens".
+It has a tower dating from the 14th century, many 15th-century carvings including three misericords and a screen described by Arthur Mee as "one of the finest in this county of fine screens".
 The screen was restored in 1887 with the central panels the work of Charles Edgar Buckeridge.
 The church has an unbroken list of vicars from 1258.
 On Hind Street, the East Dartmoor Baptist Church was built in 1824 and is now grade II listed.
-Original support for the church came mainly from workers in the Bovey Potteries.
+The church was founded by workers in the Bovey Potteries.
 Bovey Tracey Town Hall was completed in 1866.

 Since 1986, the Devon Guild of Craftsmen contemporary crafts gallery has occupied a building known as Riverside Mill, on the bank of the River Bovey.
 The building, dating from 1854, has an undershot waterwheel that was used to pump water up to a tank in its tower.
 The stored water was used as the supply for a nearby house owned by John Divett and to water its stable yard and gardens.
-Nearby, the Bovey Tracey Heritage Centre in the old Bovey railway station is run by volunteers and is open in the summer months.
+Nearby, the Bovey Tracey Heritage Centre in the disused Bovey railway station is run by volunteers and is open in the summer months.

 On the outskirts of the town are the House of Marbles, a visitor attraction on the site of the historic pottery; and the headquarters of the Dartmoor National Park Authority at Parke, a large house which is leased to the authority by the National Trust.
 Also nearby are a Devon Wildlife Trust nature reserve at Bovey Heath and the Haytor Granite Tramway, the route of which runs through the parish, west of the town.

-According to the town council the town has a "good mixture of shops" and there is a farmers' market on alternate Saturday mornings.
+According to the town council, the town has a "good mixture of shops" and there is a farmers' market on alternate Saturday mornings.